Overstimulated by Noise, Mess, and Constant Needs: Somatic Therapy for Parents in Carlsbad, CA

 Practical resets parents use in the heat of the moment:

-• Grounding Feet (while standing at the counter): Press feet down, rock subtly side to side.
+• Grounding Feet - (while standing at the counter): Press feet down, rock side to side subtly.
 Feel the earth supporting you amid the storm.

-• Micro-Discharge Movements: Shake hands vigorously for 5–10 seconds, roll shoulders slowly, or wiggle toes.
-These complete thwarted mobilization energy from “I need to escape this noise!”
+• Micro-Discharge Movements - Shake hands vigorously for 5–10 seconds, roll shoulders slowly, or wiggle toes.
+These completely thwarted mobilization energy from “I need to escape this noise!”

 Over time, these practices help parents co-regulate better—modeling calm for children whose own nervous systems are still developing.
 When you regulate, your kids borrow your ventral vagal tone, making tantrums shorter and connection easier.